Square Terminal Troubleshooting

 There is a list of basic checks you can do for many issues you may encounter with Square Terminal.

-Please make sure to walk through the following before going through issue-specific troubleshooting steps:
+Please make sure you walk through the following before going through issue-specific troubleshooting steps:

 Make sure your device is fully charged.
 Double-check the battery symbol in the upper right-hand corner to see your battery level.
 You can fully charge your Square Terminal in under 5 hours.

 Make sure your device has the latest software.
-Square software updates happen at 03:00.
-To update your Square Terminal software, tap More > Settings > Hardware.
+To update your Square Terminal software, tap ≡ More > Settings > Hardware.
 Tap General > About Terminal > Software Update.
-If you don’t see the option to update your software then you’re all set.
+If you don’t see the option to update your software, then you are all set.
+Software updates typically take around 20 minutes to one hour to complete.
+Square Terminal updates automatically overnight as long as it is powered on and plugged in.

 Make sure your device’s date and time are accurate.
 If they are wrong, please update them via the Settings section.
 Select ≡ More > Hardware > General > Date and Time and adjust accordingly.

 Make sure your account is activated.
-Square Terminal is only available in the United States, Canada, United Kingdom, Ireland and Australia at this time and will only work in the country where it is first powered on.
+Square Terminal is only available in the United States, Canada, United Kingdom, Republic of Ireland, Japan and Australia at this time.

 Toggle Wi-Fi off and on in More > Settings > Hardware > Network and check to make sure that you see a tick next to the network to which you are trying to connect.
 Confirm that you see the Wi-Fi status indicator on the top right corner of the status bar.

 Keep in mind, you won’t be able to connect your Square Terminal to a captive portal network or unsecured networks.
 A captive portal is a network that requires you to agree to terms or conditions to access the internet connection (these networks are common at coffee shops, airports and other public internet access points).